intel/gazebo-sitl/README.md

 When Airborne, the vehicle follows the transparent sphere (target).

-## Throubleshooting ##
+## Troubleshooting ##

 Gazebo might fail to open if the needed models or plugins are not found.
 If that happens, make sure the needed plugins have been successfully built and installed into your shared libraries directory and that all the needed models are present into ~/.gazebo/models.
-The Gazebo --verbose terminal output is useful for determining wether a plugin or a models has not not been found.
+The Gazebo --verbose terminal output is useful for determining whether a plugin or a model has not not been found.